SonarSource/sonar-php/doc/CFG.md

 We made several assumptions to simplify construction of CFG for `try-catch-finally` construct

-* To limit number of blocks and edges in the graph whole `try` body is treated as single block with `catch` and `finally` treated as successors of this block, while in fact every statement in the body could raise the exception and exit the block.
-It is up to the analysis using the CFG to take into consideration that body may not be executed as a whole.
+* To limit the number of blocks and edges in the graph, the whole `try` body is treated as single block with `catch` and `finally` treated as successors of this block.
+Note however that every statement in the body could raise an exception and exit the block.
+It is up to the analysis using the CFG to take into consideration that the body may not be executed as a whole.
 * If the `finally` clause is missing we assume as if empty `finally` clause was present to simplify the construction of CFG.
 * We always assume that it is possible that exception is not being handled by any present `catch` clause, even if there is `catch` clause handling all `Exception` types.
 In particular this means that there is always path in the CFG representing exception escaping the function scope and reaching `END` block (visiting all enclosed `finally` blocks on the way)